 Or download the file directly here.

 You can find Austin on his website here.
-His newsletter is defintely worth reading.
+His newsletter is definitely worth reading.

 Thanks for listening!
 If you dig this please subscribe and share with those who would like it.